-The reasons we want to address these common problems with gerber files is to help reduce the number of errors, mistakes and time delays when manufacturing your PCB.
+The reasons we want to address these common problems is to help reduce the number of errors, mistakes and time delays when manufacturing your PCB.
 All of these reflect in higher costs in the long run which no one needs!

 ODB++ is another file format that works very well also.

-Often there are no “Fabrication Drawings” sent with the Gerber files.
+Often when Gerber files are sent, there are no “Fabrication Drawings” sent with them.
 What is in a Fab Drawing?
 It will show the overall dimensions of the board as well as any cut outs or special routing.
 It can also contain any notes related to the fabrication of the boards.
 Things like file names, material type, thickness, finish, etc. Any information that would help us know exactly what you are looking for in the fabrication of your board is helpful.
 This aids in eliminating mistakes and will help if we have to work with an outside vendor on some part of your fabrication.

 Drill files often do not have the proper drill format included in the file leaving us to guess by trial and error as to what the proper drill format is.
 The header should include information that clearing indicates the format.
 As an example: 2.4, Absolute, Trailing, which is the recommended drill file format.

 If at all possible having the files registered to a common data point is recommended.
 Some files come in with the layers at a different datum alignment (like a target) so then manual alignment of the layers is necessary.
 We can do this but again we like to avoid errors and things that take additional time.